k3tchup/google_drive_sync/readme.md

 ```
 - still need to add more supported foramts. what are they?

 [ ] figure out what to do with native docs we exported to docx/xslx/etc.  we don't want to put them back on the next sync.   do we want to flag them somewhere?

+[ ] do we want a local sqlite db to keep track of all the file versions and metadata?

-[ ] deal with downloads and uploads multi-threaded
+[ ] multi-threading of uploads and downloads

 [ ] upload files

+[ ] resumable uploads (in case the connection fails)

+[ ] delete files locally

+[ ] delete files remotely

 [ ] version handling so we don't transfer files we don't need to.   there are version numbers in the metadata

-[ ] subscribe to change notifications
+[ ] subscribe to change notifications provided by Google drive

 [x] logging
 - will need some improvement as we get going